jtocool7/Game/README.md

 ver 2.0 12/16/2020
 Finnished the second floor finally when walk on the mat you go into a black space because i have not coded the enviornment yet.

+ver 2.1 12/24/2020
+Added name system & finished layout for the 1st town you go to fixed glitch that allowed you to go to the bedroom when pressing the spacebar and another glitch that allowed you to leave the house early when standing by the plant.